input-output-hk/essential-cardano-content/content/glossary/sidechain.md

 image_text: ""
 ---

-**Sidechain**: a blockchain that runs independently alongside the main chain and is linked to it.
+A blockchain that runs independently alongside the main chain and is linked to it.
 Transactions are transferred to the sidechain for processing and the results are sent back, thus taking a load off the main chain.
 This improves speed, lowers execution fees, and increases overall throughput.